Miffy's Adventures Big and Small

-Miffy's Adventures Big and Small is a CGI-animated television series based on the Miffy book series by Dutch artist Dick Bruna, and a continuation of Miffy and Friends (2003–07).
-The series aired on February 13, 2023 on NPO Zappelin in the Netherlands and on Tiny Pop in the UK.
-The series finale aired on June 15, 2019.
+Miffy's Adventures Big and Small is an animated television series based on the Miffy book series by Dutch artist Dick Bruna, and the continuation of Miffy and Friends (2003–07).
+The series first aired on 2 October 2015 on Tiny Pop in the UK and aired on KRO-NCRV in the Netherlands and on the Nick Jr. Channel in the US.
+The series finale aired on 16 June 2019.